 - Add your name and email address to our prayer chain, and commit to holding the needs of our congregation in prayer.

 - Sign up to help pack backpack buddies food bags, or volunteer to shop for supplies.

 - Join the team to serve a holiday meal at Clackamas Service Center.

 - Sign up to become a lunch buddy for a local elementary school child through north Clackamas schools

 - join our annual adopt-a-highway Thiessen Road cleanup.

-- Volunteer your time to a partner ministry organization like Love, Inc., The Family Room, Lahash International, or Empart USA.
+- Volunteer your time to a partner ministry organization like Love, Inc., The Family Room, or Lahash International.